 I store it in a clear plastic container in the fridge with a paper towel folded in the bottom of the container.
 It is the same as is used in restaurants and each slice peels of easily.

 This is one of my favorite ways to save money.

 Here's a guide with tips and advice about freezing cheese:

 Pre-shredded cheese is expensive so I have come up with a cheaper way to have this convenience.
 When I buy a block of cheese, I go ahead and grate the whole thing.
-I then put the cheese in a gallon freezer zip lock bag with a rounded tablespoon of cornstarch.

 I buy cheese ends cheap, shred them in a food processor, and use as toppings on all kinds of food.
 I also use the shredded cheese to make mac 'n cheese, etc.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 Whenever I go shopping, I notice how expensive lunchmeat is.
 My son LOVES cheese (cheese sandwich for lunch, cheese with dinner, cheese as a snack), and it really runs up the bill.
 Before I go to the deli, I'll run by the little cases they have around the deli (check all of them), and I see if they have any packaged "cheese ends".
 Last time I shopped, I bought two HUGE packages.